Cov-ComSec/Cov-ComSec.github.io/content/posts/contributing.md

 Now that you have forked the repository, you will need to use the following commands to download the repository and the related git submodules:

 ```
-git clone --recursive https://github.com/<your github username>/<your forked repo name>
+git clone --recursive https://github.com/<your GitHub username>/<your forked repo name>
 ```

 ## Installing Hugo

-The website uses the [Hugo engine](https://gohugo.io) to build the markdown pages into a website, although this step is not required, as the website is compiled by a Github action.
+The website uses the [Hugo engine](https://gohugo.io) to build the markdown pages into a website, although this step is not required, as the website is compiled by a GitHub Action.
 To view it locally run:

 ```
 hugo serve
 ```

-The website should then be hosted on http://127.0.0.1:1313.
+The website should then be hosted locally on port 1331.

 ## Creating Posts

 To create a post, firstly head into the posts folder.
-Now create a new folder - **NB:** this is used to generate the posts URL, so please ensure that it is short, descriptive and contains no spaces and/or special characters.
+Now create a new folder.

+**NB:** this is used to generate the posts URL, so please ensure that it is short, descriptive and contains no spaces and/or special characters.

 Once the folder is created, enter it and create a file named 'index.md' - this will be where you write your text.